Treating menopause depression with holistic care

 • Fatigue

-• Sleep problems
+• Sleep disorders

-If you feel depressed and are experiencing one of the symptoms mentioned above or think that you are approaching menopause, see your doctor.
-Your doctor can tell you what´s going on and proper prescription medications to take.
+If you feel depressed and are experiencing one of the symptoms mentioned above or think that you are approaching menopause, it is important to visit your doctor.
+Your doctor can give you personalized advice about this stage of life and discuss possible treatment options with you.